 Install ToolPiper from modelpiper.com.
 Then run one command:

 claude mcp add toolpiper -- ~/.toolpiper/mcpRestart Claude Code.
-That is it.
-Your AI assistant now has 104 tools available.
+That's it.
 No npm install, no Docker, no Python environment.
-ToolPiper installs a symlink at ~/.toolpiper/mcp pointing to the native binary bundled inside the app.
-It updates automatically when you update the app.
+ToolPiper places a symlink at ~/.toolpiper/mcp pointing to the native binary inside the app.
+It updates automatically when you update ToolPiper.

-ToolPiper supports two MCP transports. stdio is the universal one, used by Claude Code, Cursor, and most CLI tools.
-A lightweight Swift executable reads JSON-RPC from stdin and bridges to ToolPiper's local API.
-Streamable HTTP is the newer transport for web-based clients, served directly from ToolPiper's built-in HTTP server at POST localhost:9998/mcp.
-Both transports share identical tool definitions and handler logic.
+Two MCP transports are supported. stdio is the universal one - Claude Code, Cursor, and most CLI tools use it.
+A lightweight Swift executable reads JSON-RPC from stdin and bridges to ToolPiper's local HTTP API.
+Streamable HTTP is the newer transport for web-based clients, served at POST localhost:9998/mcp.
+Both transports expose identical tool definitions.

-Tier 1: Core AI (8 tools).
-These are the foundation. chat runs prompts through a local LLM. transcribe converts audio to text using on-device speech recognition. speak synthesizes speech from text. ocr extracts text from images and PDFs using Apple Vision. embed generates vector embeddings for RAG. analyze_image and analyze_text run multimodal and text analysis. load_model loads a specific model into memory.
+Local AI Inference (12 tools).
+The foundation. chat runs prompts through a local LLM. transcribe converts audio to text on-device. speak synthesizes speech. ocr extracts text from images and PDFs using Apple Vision. embed generates vector embeddings for RAG pipelines. analyze_image and analyze_text handle multimodal and text analysis.
+The remaining tools manage the model lifecycle: listing what's available, checking download status, loading and unloading from memory.
 All inference runs on your Mac's Neural Engine and Metal GPU.

 How does this compare to other MCP servers?

 Most MCP servers are single-purpose.
-Here is how ToolPiper compares to the alternatives you would need to cobble together for equivalent coverage.
+Here's how ToolPiper compares to the alternatives you'd need to combine for equivalent coverage.

 | ToolPiper | Playwright MCP | Filesystem MCP | Browser MCP | |